Logistics 101

 XI-EORI Number

 If you move goods between Great Britain and Northern Ireland, you need an XI EORI number.
-It's a special type of Economic Operators Registration and Identification number used for customs declarations and trade involving Northern Ireland.
+It is a special type of Economic Operators Registration and Identification number used for customs declarations and trade involving Northern Ireland.

 Quick Summary